tc39/proposal-set-methods/README.md

 This is a proposal to add methods like union and intersection to JavaScript's built-in `Set` class.

-It is currently at stage 3.
+**It is currently at stage 4: it has been [added to the specification](https://github.com/tc39/ecma262/pull/3306).
+This repository is no longer active.**

+Original readme follows.

 ## Proposal